SaurabhSuman1607/Natours_app/readme.md

 # Natrous Application

 A friendly Tour application for adventrous tours .
-For all kinf of the peoples.
+For all kind of the peoples.
 Built using modern technologies : Node.js , mongodb, mongoose , express .